fatedier/frp/README.md

 ## Status

-frp is under development and you can try it with the latest release version. 'master' branch is for releasing stable version, 'dev' branch is for development.
+frp is under development, you can try by using the latest release version under the 'master' branch.
+You can use the 'dev' branch instead for the version in development.

 **We may change any protocol and can't promise backward compatibility.
 Please check the release log when upgrading.**